alimanfoo/alimanfoo.github.io/_posts/2016-09-09-zarr-2-groups-filters.md

 ## Filters

 Zarr 2 also adds support for filters.
-Filters are arbitrary data transformations that can be applied to data chunks prior to compression and storage.
+Filters are arbitrary data transformations that can be applied to data chunks prior to storage.
 The idea is that, for some kinds of data, certain transformations can help to improve the compression ratio, or provide other useful features such as error checking.

 There are a few [built-in filter classes](http://zarr.readthedocs.io/en/latest/api/codecs.html) available in Zarr, including delta, scale-offset, quantize, packbits and categorize transformations.
 Here's a trivial example using the delta filter: